jakka351/Barra-in-a-Beamer/README.md

 ## Checklist Items
 - Decode Barra CAN Messages & Convert for BMW Cluster
 - Decode BMW DME CAN Messages that need to be emulated
-- Set Vehicle Speed Source to be 'ABS via CAN'
+- Set Vehicle Speed Source to be `ABS via CAN`
 - Create CAN Message for Vehicle Speed Source input on CAN ID 0x4B0 (Emulating the Falcon ABS Module using the BMW ABS Data)
 - Disable Passive Anti-theft System in Barra PCM